 9. The Great Barrier Reef Is The Largest Living Structure On Earth, For Now

 Don’t assume we’re somehow in support of the infamous Flat-Earth Theory.
 At Science Sensei, we base our views on the current evidence and it has been known for a long time that the world isn’t flat.
 However, it might be more recent that we’ve found that it also isn’t perfectly round either.
-Currently, the Earth is spinning about 1,000 MPH which gives the planet a somewhat “oblate spheroid shape,” if you will.
+Currently, the Earth is spinning at about 1,000 MPH which gives the planet a somewhat “oblate spheroid shape,” if you will.

 This is not a perfect sphere because of a clear bulge around the Equator.
 It looks perfectly round from space in the images.
 However, when the distance from the sea level to the Earth’s core at the Equator was measured, it was found to be 13 miles greater than at the Earth’s poles.
 In layman’s terms, Earth’s belly is sticking out like your uncle’s on Thanksgiving.